ruzickap/k8s-flagger-istio-flux/docs/part-02/README.md

 warning: You appear to have cloned an empty repository.
 ```

-Create initial flux repository structure and add it into the git repository:
+Create initial Flux repository structure and add it into the git repository:

 ```bash
 cp -v files/flux-repository/README.md tmp/k8s-flux-repository/